Zebras can be hunted in all of the safari areas to which ASH Adventures offers hunting safaris.

-The Burchell's favors the open woodlands and grassy savannah; he avoids the thick bushveld and the desert if possible.
-Always found where water is abundant, he drinks regularly and cannot take advantage of even the lushest grazing if water is not available.
-The Zebra is well aware of the Lion's preference for Blue Wildebeest so he often associates himself with the wildebeest to insure that he remains second choice on the menu.
-The Zebra forms small herds usually 8 to 10 in number consisting of a stallion, several mares and their foals.
+The Burchell's favors the open woodlands and grassy savanna; he avoids the thick bushveld and the desert if possible.
+Always found where water is abundant, he drinks regularly and cannot take advantage of even the most lush grazing if water is not available.
+The zebra forms small herds, usually 8 to 10 in number, consisting of a stallion, several mares and their foals.
 Surplus males are ejected from the herd and form bachelor herds.

-Their main enemy is the Lion and they will actively defend the herd, kicking violently and ganging up on the attacker.
-When hunting Zebra, sex is often not specified on the permits, as sex determination is difficult.
-As already mentioned, in flight, the herd will be led away by one of the mares with the stallion as rear guard; he will often stop and look back - there's your shot.
-When approaching water, the stallion will most often be in the lead and when grazing he will usually stay on the out-skirts of the herd; these habits may be useful in hunting Zebra.
+Their main enemy is the lion and they will actively defend the herd, kicking violently and ganging up on the attacker.
+When hunting zebra, sex is often not specified on the permits, as sex determination is difficult.
+As already mentioned, in flight, the herd will be led away by one of the mares, with the stallion as rear guard; he will often stop and look back - there is your shot.
+When approaching water, the stallion will most often be in the lead, and when grazing, he will usually stay on the outskirts of the herd.
+These habits may be useful when hunting zebra.
 Good glassing may be essential in trophy assessment.
-If it is the flat skin you are after, be advised that the old stallions will most likely be battle scarred and worn.
+If it is the flat skin you are after, be advised that the old stallions will most likely be battle-scarred and worn.
 Look for a younger male or a mare if a nice clear hide is what you seek.
-Hunting Zebra is best in the early morning or late afternoon.
-Regular drinkers, set up an ambush on trails leading to waterhole's or pans.
+Hunting zebra is best in the early morning or late afternoon.
+Regular drinkers, set up an ambush on trails leading to water holes or pans.

 The .270 Win should be considered minimum equipment with the 30 calibers being a better choice.
-Look to heavy for caliber expanding softpoints when hunting Zebra.
-This is a remarkably tough member of the equine family; shot placement is critical and if poorly placed you will be in for a long day and at risk of loosing your trophy.
-There are many stories of hunters who have shot the Zebra with their favorite 30 caliber and later wished they had used the old .375 H&H so don't be afraid of being over-gunned.
-The high heart/lung shot is the way to go here, as always sight up the center of the front leg and place your shot between one third and half way into the body.
-Higher up and further forward through the center of the shoulder blade will net the shoulder/spinal shot and your Zebra will drop to the shot.
-If you are offered the frontal presentation when hunting Zebra, place your shot dead center in the chest, at the base of the neck.
+Look to heavy for caliber expanding soft-points when hunting zebra.
+This is a remarkably tough member of the equine family; shot placement is critical and, if poorly placed, you will be in for a long day and at risk of losing your trophy.
+There are many stories of hunters who have shot the zebra with their favorite 30 caliber and later wished they had used the old .375 H&H, so do not be afraid of being over-gunned.
+The high heart/lung shot is the way to go here.
+As always, sight up the center of the front leg and place your shot between one third and half way into the body.
+Higher up and further forward through the center of the shoulder blade will net the shoulder/spinal shot and your zebra will drop to the shot.
+If you are offered the frontal presentation when hunting zebra, place your shot dead center in the chest at the base of the neck.